 Ice House and College Apartment Rooms

 Due to the size of some rooms in Ice House H and College Apartments it is recommended that the beds be bunked (Ice House or College Apartments) or lofted (College Apartments only) if students want to have their desks in the bedroom instead of the common room.
 Please refer to the floor plans posted online to review the list of rooms where beds should be elevated.
 Please take this information into consideration when selecting a room if you prefer to have a bed that is not elevated.

-For the 2020-2021 academic year, Gettysburg College is once again offering students housing at the United Lutheran Seminary at Gettysburg, which is one mile from the Gettysburg College campus.
-Students will be able to select large “efficiency” one-person and two-person apartments in Baughman Hall.
+For the 2021-2022 academic year, Gettysburg College is once again offering students housing at the United Lutheran Seminary at Gettysburg, which is one mile from the Gettysburg College campus.
+Students will be able to select large “efficiency” two-person apartments in Baughman Hall.

 This is a three story residence hall with apartments that include a walk-in closet, furniture and appliances (bed, refrigerator, stove, desk and chair, dining table and chairs, bookcase), private bathroom with shower, air conditioning, coin operated laundry in the building, and parking immediately outside the building.

 Visit our seminary housing web page for more specific details about living at the seminary, including photos, a map, and floor plans.

 Students who select housing in the Quarry Suites, Apple Hall, Ice House, and College Apartments should pay particular attention to the bedrooms that they are signing into since the bedrooms doors lock.
 Students in these buildings will receive two keys at check-in: one for the apartment door and one that is specific to the bedroom door that they sign into.